Top High-Interest Savings Accounts in India

 1. Are high-yield savings accounts safe in India?

-Yes, they are insured by DICGC up to ₹5 lakhs.
+Yes, they are insured by DICGC up to ₹5 lakh.

 2. Which bank gives the highest interest?

-Currently AU Bank and RBL Bank offer up to 8%.
+Currently, AU Small Finance Bank and RBL Bank offer up to 8%.

 3. Can I open these accounts online?